Chart Color Schemes

 Rhodes is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Rhodes has significant cultural diversity, with 77.9% speaking a language other than English at home and 75.4% born overseas.
-Christianity is the predominant religion in Rhodes, practiced by 26.7%.
-However, Buddhism stands out with 7.0%, higher than Greater Sydney's 3.2%.
+Rhodes has high cultural diversity, with 77.9% speaking a language other than English at home and 75.4% born overseas.
+Christianity is the main religion, comprising 26.7%.
+Buddhism is overrepresented at 7.0%, compared to Greater Sydney's 3.2%.

 Frequently Asked Questions - Diversity